Tom-Hirschberger/MMM-ProfileControl/README.md

 If you like the module displays an indicator of the pages and and/or an indicator of the current profile.

+Additionally configureable notifications can be send each time a specific profile is selected.

 This module is an add-on to MMM-ProfileSwitcher (https://github.com/tosti007/MMM-ProfileSwitcher).
 Follow the README of the module and install it first.

 ## Screenshots ##